South African Radio League: Regulatory advocacy

 The SARL provides members with a channel for negotiation with the South African regulatory authority for telecommunications, the Independent Communications Authority of South Africa (ICASA).
 The SARL also gives members the advantage of collective representation and control in all matters affecting amateur radio.
 The SARL promotes and negotiates a legal and regulatory environment that acknowledges and permits the Amateur Radio Service.
 The SARL also advocates for access to all amateur radio bands allocated by the International Telecommunication Union (ITU) radio regulations.

+A notable area of advocacy has been for access to the 5 MHz (60-metre) band.
+In 2013, ICASA granted the SARL two experimental frequencies at 5250 kHz and 5260 kHz for an eight-month period to conduct propagation research.
+The research, a joint project with the Kempton Park Amateur Radio Technical Society, studied NVIS performance ahead of the 2015 World Radiocommunication Conference.
+In a 2017 submission to ICASA regarding the National Radio Frequency Plan, the SARL proposed retaining 5290 kHz for propagation beacons and allocating the band 5350–5450 kHz to amateur radio on a secondary basis.

 Scientific and educational collaboration with other organisations

-The League participates in an ionospheric research project led by the Hermanus Magnetic Observatory(HMO).
-The project is to study radio propagation in the 40-m band in the ionosphere.
+The League participates in an ionospheric research project led by the Hermanus Magnetic Observatory (HMO).
+The project studies radio propagation in the 40-m band in the ionosphere.
 The project entails a number of 40 milliwatt beacon transmitters at a frequency of 7.023 MHz being operated by amateurs across the country.
 Propagation data from these beacons is then analysed by scientists at the HMO to reveal details about the structure and behaviour of the ionosphere.
 Reception data is collected from reports by other amateurs all over the country.
 A further educational component of the project is participation by schools.
+The league's collaboration with the HMO also extends to a propagation beacon network on 5 MHz.
+Using automated WSPR transmitters on 5290 kHz, the network's data supports the HMO's ionospheric studies and a related school outreach programme.

-School children equipped with sponsored simple receivers developed by the SARL, also participate in the project and send reception reports to the HMO.
-The receivers, supplied in kit form, provide a further educational opportunity as the children will assemble and install them with assistance from local amateur radio clubs.
-A fun element of the project for the learners is when schools compete to be the first to decode the "secret messages" that some of the beacons transmit.
+Schoolchildren, equipped with sponsored simple receivers developed by the SARL, also participate in the project and send reception reports to the HMO.
+The receivers, supplied in kit form, provide an educational opportunity as the children assemble and install them with assistance from local amateur radio clubs.
+The project includes a competitive element for the learners, as schools compete to be the first to decode the "secret messages" that some of the beacons transmit.
 According to Dr Lee-Anne McKinnell, the HMO Space Physics Group manager, "This project is truly a collaborative project.
 It will benefit the scientists, the hobbyists, and the schools".

 The project stalled soon after launch due to problems co-ordinating the timing of the transmitters.

 Satellite projects

-Through its affiliate, AMSAT SA, the League has participated in two amateur radio satellite projects; SUNSAT in collaboration with Stellenbosch University's department of electronic engineering and Sumbandila which is a SunSpace project.
+Through its affiliate, AMSAT SA, the League has participated in two amateur radio satellite projects.

+SUNSAT

+The league collaborated on SUNSAT with Stellenbosch University's department of electronic engineering.
+The amateur radio payload on SUNSAT, defined in partnership with AMSAT SA, included a packet radio service and speech transponders.